claytonclayton/claytons-problems/juggle/statement.md

 **Program memory limit: 512 MB**

 ### Juggle
 Terry the Chainsaw Juggler juggles chainsaws for a living at UNSW's Chainsaw Juggling Society, Chainsaw JuggleSoc.
-At each second a chainsaw wielded by Terry will arc across the sky, transitioning anticlockwise from one point on an $n$-sided polygon to another.
-Every second while in flight a chainsaw will also rotate $\frac{2 \pi}{d}$ radians around its base causing the tip of the chainsaw to enter the inside and outside of the central polygon.
+Every second a chainsaw wielded by Terry will arc across the sky, transitioning anticlockwise from one point on an $n$-sided polygon to another.
+Every second while in flight a chainsaw will also rotate $\frac{2 \pi}{d}$ radians around its base, causing the tip of the chainsaw to enter the inside and outside of the central polygon.

 Terry lets $n$ chainsaws fly and is hoping to wow the crowd during his $k$ second performance.
 A flourish occurs when the tips of all $n$ chainsaws are pointing inside the central polygon.
 How many flourishes will Terry perform within his performance?